Domain Available

 Settlement at Man-O-War Cay

 Some guidelines to consider when planning your trip.
+As suggested before Hurricane Dorian and COVID-19.

 3) Use carry on luggage if you can, in case you have to change flights in a hurry.
-Remember, security will remove any sun screen you'll be carrying.

-5) When departing Marsh Harbour, get there early as the little terminal can be hectic.
-If you have an early AM flight, and you might want to consider a day in Marsh before your leave - Rent a car and do a little exploring.
-The Lofty Fig and Conch Inn allow one night booking.
-Also; The reason they want you to check in so early before departure is not to deal with lines, but to allow time for your passport number to clear with Homeland Security.
-ItÕs not uncommon to hear of a passenger arriving 15 minutes before departure and not be allowed to board.
+5) Get to your departing flight early.
+The is not to deal with lines, but to allow time for your passport number to clear with Homeland Security in the US.
+ItŐs not uncommon to hear of a passenger arriving 15 minutes before departure and not be allowed to board.

-Hope Town - Settlement at Elbow Cay
+Hope Town Settlement at Elbow Cay